infinitelambda/dbt-data-diff/README.md

   <img src="https://contrib.rocks/image?repo=infinitelambda/dbt-data-diff" alt="Contributors" />
 </a>

+⭐ Special Credits to [👱 Attila Berecz](https://github.com/Attila-Berecz) who is the OG Contributor of all the Snowflake Stored Procedures

 ## About Infinite Lambda

 Infinite Lambda is a cloud and data consultancy.
 We build strategies, help organizations implement them, and pass on the expertise to look after the infrastructure.